MI-DPLA/combine/docs/exporting.rst

    Example Record Group for Export

 In this example, if we were to select Job `C` for export, with the intention of importing to another instance of Combine that had none of the supporting pieces, what would be needed?
-Because exports include all "downstream" Jobs as well, quite a few things would be included.
-The following is what would be included in the export:
+Because exports include all "downstream" Jobs as well, quite a few things would be included:

 .. figure:: img/sio_job_c_export.png
    :alt: Job C export, with accompanying objects